AnalyticsEnthusiast/udagram-cloud-formation/README.md

 Requirements indicate that two vCPUs and at least 4GB of RAM is required.
 Therefore a "t2.medium" EC2 instance will be selected.

 The Operating system will be Ubuntu 18.04 LTS.
 The AMI will be obtained as a SSM public parameter (/aws/service/canonical/ubuntu/server/18.04/stable/current/amd64/hvm/ebs-gp2/ami-id).

+All project parameters will be stored in SSM to ensure no values are hardcoded the yml configuration.

 Minimum of 10GB disk on each instance.